 I am a sensitive, thoughtful and experienced counsellor registered with the British Association of Counselling and Psychotherapy (BACP).
 My practice originates from a psychodynamic perspective, which explores your relationship with yourself, others and the world you live in.

 Why choose counselling?

-Counselling may help you to explore and feel less overwhelmed with life's obstacles, build on your strengths, be more able to manage your feelings and make decisions that are right for you.
+I offer a safe and protective space where we can work together to help you explore your feelings and feel less overwhelmed with life’s obstacles.
+This is to help you build on your strengths, be more able to manage your emotions and make decisions that are right for you.